 When doing multiple targeting, the code requires multiple cycles of testing.
 Some targets do not have unit testing capabilities and require a workaround of continuous integration, such as cross-compiling for specific configurations to run the tests.
 We see more and more multiple targeting when at least one of the targets allow for unit testing that tests logic.
 Since logic does not change on different platforms (2 is always bigger than 1), having a target that can run the unit tests is a great option to have in order to make sure the code works.

-There is a multitude of use cases that must be tested for to meet regulatory requirements.
-Because of Linux’s configurability, and extensibility, and hundreds of distributions, it’s difficult to prove to regulators that your code can uniformly meet regulatory requirements and that the conditions tested are replicable under alternate configurations.
+There is a multitude of use cases that must be tested to meet regulatory requirements.
+Because of Linux’s configurability, and extensibility, and hundreds of distributions, when testing Linux code it can be difficult to prove to regulators that your code can uniformly meet regulatory requirements and that the conditions tested can be replicated under alternate configurations.

 As part of reporting code quality metrics, testing can measure “code coverage” — how much of your code is tested.
 Coverage tools can also verify that every instruction was executed and document the coverage.
 Because coverage alone is not a metric for quality, unit testing forces review of the program logic, and can detect coding, compiler, and design errors.
 Collecting multiple metrics helps ensure regulatory compliance; still, you may need a set of different tools to report compliance.

 Without the ability to unit test existing code, organizations find it hard to prove they have covered the entire code base.
 As a result, they throw a lot of money on QA and post-development testing.
 Other organizations generate reports that do not specify coverage metrics because their tools do not provide it.
 Regulated industries understand that to move to better, safer products, they should move to better tooling that can offer more exact coverage reporting.